neondatabase/website/content/docs/reference/glossary.md

 ### Non-primary branch

-Any branch that is not designated as the primary branch is considered a non-primary branch.
-You can rename or delete a non-primary branch.
-You can also remove a compute endpoint from a non-primary branch.
-For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if the Free Tier active compute time limit is exceeded.
-For [Pro plan](/docs/introduction/billing#neon-plans) users, safety limits prevent more than 20 active compute endpoints, by default.
-Beyond that limit, a compute endpoint associated with a non-primary branch cannot be activated.
+Any branch that is not designated as the [primary branch](#primary-branch) is considered a non-primary branch.
+For more information, see [Non-primary branch](https://neon.tech/docs/manage/branches#non-primary-branch).

 ### Page